Farpoint toy show draws crowds at two locations

 Saturday's show was free to vend and free to attend.
 Farpoint paid for a crossing guard to help safely navigate collectors from the Atlantic City Electric parking lot across the street and the insurance for the use of the lot.

-There was a food truck and a guest appearance from pro wrestling's Brian Heffron, who performed under the name the Blue Meanie in Extreme Championship Wrestling and WWE.
+There was the MotleyQue NJ food truck and a guest appearance from pro wrestling's Brian Heffron, who performed under the name the Blue Meanie in Extreme Championship Wrestling and WWE.

 The show was so big this year that Farpoint's second location 10 miles up Route 40 in Buena Vista Township also staged vendors.